Easy Gingerbread Bundt Cake

 How to make gingerbread bundt cake

-- Beat wet ingredients—butter and brown sugar, then add molasses.
-Add eggs and mix just until combined.
+- Combine wet ingredients: Cream butter and brown sugar in a separate bowl, then add molasses and whisk again.
+Next, add eggs and mix until combined.

-- Make the cream cheese frosting.
-Beat cream cheese, butter and vanilla until fluffy.
-Add confectioners’ sugar and mix until combined.
-Spread frosting over cooled cake and garnish with sugared cranberries.
+- Make the cream cheese frosting: Grab a medium-sized bowl and beat cream cheese, butter and vanilla together until fluffy.
+Next, add confectioners’ sugar and mix until combined.
+Then, spread frosting over the cooled cake and garnish with sugared cranberries.

 Frequently Asked Questions